 Worse than this, I regularly get sent pictures of large quantities of fungi that people have picked with no idea whatsoever what species it is.
 For all they know they could be incredibly rare, highly poisonous, or both.
 Even if the species turns out to be common or edible, it is still a rather thoughtless way of going about your business.
 One or two specimens, properly photographed (see below for how to take useful ID photos), with habitat information, is all that is required to attempt an identification.

 Most importantly of all, it is, at best unfair, at worst complete foolishness, to ask a stranger whether you should eat something.
 There have been several cases of online misidentification by knowledgeable and well-meaning experts that have lead to acute poisoning and even death.
 Many fungi forums have banned discussions on edibility.
+I don’t visit any of the plethora of Wild Food Facebook Groups that have sprung up in the last few years because the both enquiry and answer is frighteningly low and those offering their (often inaccurately guessed, but very confidently given) ID can often get quite stroppy when corrected.

-My policy is to offer my thoughts only on the identity of the plant or mushroom:
+Where folk ask for help on my own platforms, my policy is to offer my thoughts only on the identity of the plant or mushroom:

 It is for the individual to decide whether to (a) agree with the identification and (b) proceed to eat the item.